威尔逊私下里请教柯西金应该在哪方面加强对中国禁运,柯答不出来。

 After agreeing with Mr. Kosygin on the possibility of both formal and private talks, the main

-which needed to be discussed at
+subjects which needed to be discussed at

 formal meetings (Vietnam, European security, the Middle East, and bilateral